it's not about recovering from addiction,

 There are lots of ways substances can become an issue in your life.
 Sometimes, a useful prescription has become a point of conflict with family members.
 You might be realizing that you have difficulty focusing until you have a drink or take an extra dose of medication.
 Maybe you're becoming more irritable with your spouse, coworkers, children, or friends, whether or not you've been ingesting substances.

-Whatever the reason, I can help you explore how your use of medication, alcohol, and/or substances is impacting your life and the lives of your loved ones.
+Whatever the reason, we can help you explore how your use of medication, alcohol, and/or substances is impacting your life and the lives of your loved ones.
 Together, we can look at creating a plan that works best for you, whether that means exploring ways to decrease your use, connecting you with a physician or psychiatrist to adjust medications, or working towards a road of recovery.

 Impulsive or Excessive behaviors